What is the nature of the relationship between data and productivity? How does this influence business motivation to share/use data?

 Why might this be relevant?

-Partially addresses data sharing and trust, but does not cover all aspects of the relationship between data and productivity.
+Partially relevant as it focuses on data sharing and monetization, but does not directly address the relationship between data and productivity.

 • Project 101070069 - DataBri-X